-- > Behaviour policy

-- > Pastoral support systems
+- Behaviour policy - > Pastoral support systems and practice we have in place.

-- > Planned programme of relationships, sex, and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+Planned programme of relationships, sex, and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- Healthy and respectful relationship
+- ✓ Healthy and respectful relationship

-- Boundaries and consent
+- ✓ Boundaries and consent

-- Stereotyping, prejudice, and equality
+- ✓ Stereotyping, prejudice, and equality

-- Body confidence and self-esteem
+- ✓ Body confidence and self-esteem

 - How to recognise an abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support.
+- ✓ The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support.

-- What constitutes sexual harassment and sexual violence and why they are always unacceptable
+- ✓ What constitutes sexual harassment and sexual violence and why they are always unacceptable